Personal Growth

 Your formation shapes how you parent.
 Your child's formation shapes how they receive it.
-Icosa maps both — with age-aware context for every developmental stage from childhood through young adulthood — and shows you where connection can deepen.
+Icosa maps both — with age-aware assessment calibrated for children 6 and up — and shows you where connection runs deep and where it needs attention.
+See your family from the inside out

 Your parenting formation